oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 ## Create the API backend app using Fastify

-1. Go to your backend repository root directory at `packages/api`.
+1. In the command line, go to your backend repository root directory at `packages/api`.

 2. Update `package.json` by adding the following to allow the backend application to compile using Typescript:
 ```json